Tortola British Virgin Islands Travel Guide

 Explore the creative side of Tortola through its area art and architectural marvels.

-Stroll Main Street to appreciate architecture from the colonial era and pastel-colored buildings.
+Stroll Main Street to appreciate colonial architecture and pastel-colored buildings.

 Visit this gallery in Trellis Bay for unique copper sculptures and local artwork.

-Discover smaller craft shops and galleries around the island for authentic souvenirs.
+Discover smaller craft shops and galleries circling the island for authentic souvenirs.

-For those with more time, extending your trip beyond Tortola allows for a more immersive and relaxed exploration of the BVI.
+For those with more time, extending your trip beyond Tortola allows for a more immersive and unhurried investigation of the BVI.

 Charter a yacht for multi-day exploration, accessing secluded spots and enjoying diverse marine life.

-Spend a night or two on Virgin Gorda to explore The Baths when they are quieter.
+Spend a night or two on Virgin Gorda island to explore The Baths when they are quieter.

 Experience the lively nightlife of White Bay and the relaxed pace of the island by staying overnight.

-Combine a few days spent on Tortola with a 3-4 day yacht charter through the Sir Francis Drake Channel, stopping at Norman Island, Cooper Island, Peter Island, and Virgin Gorda island.
+Combine a few days spent on Tortola with a 3-4 day yacht charter through the Sir Francis Drake Channel, making a stop at Norman Island, Cooper Island, Peter Island, and Virgin Gorda island.

 Fly into St. Thomas, spend a couple of days, then ferry to Tortola for your BVI exploration, and depart from Tortola.